Q. What are the benefits of being a member?

 Q. Do I need a 4 wheel drive to get to the trail head?

 A. Nearly all activities do not require a 4 wheel drive vehicle.
-High clearance vehicles are needed for some Forest Service Roads.
+High clearance vehicles are needed for many Forest Service Roads.
 Those special conditions should be mentioned in the trip announcement.
 You may be able to car pool with others that have appropriate vehicles for a nominal fee.
 That information should also be in the trip report.